bramu/help.trusender.github.io/_articles/transactional-email-campaigns.md

 ## Transactional emails and push notifications

-You can send a both emails and push notifications as transactional campaigns using Workflows in Vero.
+You can send both emails and push notifications as transactional campaigns using Workflows in Vero.
 Workflows are set to behavioral by default, with a tick box option for [creating transactional workflows](/articles/creating-a-new-workflow.html).

 ## Priority handling of transactional emails